Dr Rebecca Christina Deed

 BSc Hons (Biological Sciences), PhD Science (Biological Sciences)

 Kia ora!
-I am a lecturer in the School of Chemical Sciences and School of Biological Sciences and my background is in plant molecular science and wine microbiology.
+I am a lecturer in the School of Chemical Sciences and School of Biological Sciences and my background is in wine microbiology.
 I have been involved in projects investigating the effect of low temperature fermentation on the transcriptome of wine yeast and the production of wine aromas, as well as projects centred on unravelling the biosynthesis of volatile sulfur compounds in wine.
 I have also worked as a technician to develop improved commercial yeast strains for the New Zealand wine industry.

-In my spare time I am a national wine judge, having judged at senior level for Dish Magazine, Liquorland, the New World Wine Awards, the Royal Easter Show Wine Awards, and Winestate Magazine, and at associate level for the Air New Zealand Wine Awards.
+In my spare time I am a national senior wine judge, having judged for the Air New Zealand Wine Awards, Dish Magazine, Liquorland, the New World Wine Awards, the Royal Easter Show Wine Awards and Winestate Magazine.
 I hold the WSET Level 3 (Advanced) Award in Wine and Spirits and the Level 1 Award in Sake.

 Research | Current

 My current research areas of interest are focused on using a combination of techniques in molecular biology, fermentation science, analytical chemistry, sensory science and chemometrics to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, the drivers of wine quality and diversity of styles, as well as understanding yeast metabolic pathways leading to good fermentative ability.

 Topics that my team are currently working on include:

-Elucidation of the pathway/s to volatile thiols in white wine.
-Current projects include the quantification of ‘pre-precursors’ glut-3SH-al and glut-3SH-SO3 in grape juice and wine, the investigation into the role of hydrogen sulfide-mediated thiol production requiring the presence of C6 alcohols, and potential contribution of compounds containing sulfonic adducts for thiol formation.
-This research is in collaboration with Dr Lisa Pilkington and A/P Bruno Fedrizzi, School of Chemical Sciences.
+Elucidation of the pathway/s to volatile thiols and lactones in white wine.
+Current projects include the quantification and behaviour of thiol pre-precursors in grape juice and wine, the role of hydrogen sulfide-mediated thiol production requiring the presence of C6 alcohols, the influence of oenological adjuvants on thiol production and stability, and the formation mechanisms of lactones in white wines.
+This research is in collaboration with Dr Lisa Pilkington, Prof David Barker and A/P Bruno Fedrizzi, School of Chemical Sciences.